ibm-cloud-docs/vpc/instance_metadata_vpc_configure.md

 {: #secure-access-api}
 {: api}

 You can enable secure access to the instance metadata service.
-When secure access is enabled, the metadata service is only accessible to the virtual server instance by encrypted HTTP Secure protocol (HTTPS).
-When secure access is disabled the metadata service is only accessible to the virtual server instance by unencrypted HTTP protocol.
-Secureecure access is disabled by default.
-When the `metadata_service.protocol` property is `http`, the endpoint URL may contain either the service's IP address `http://169.254.169.254` or the service's hostname `http://api.metadata.cloud.ibm.com`.
-When the `metadata_service.protocol` property is `https`, the endpoint URL must contain the service's hostname `https://api.metadata.cloud.ibm.com`.
+When secure access is enabled, the metadata service is accessible only to the virtual server instance by encrypted HTTP Secure protocol (HTTPS).
+When secure access is disabled the metadata service is accessible only to the virtual server instance by unencrypted HTTP protocol.
+Secure access is disabled by default.
-You cannot configure the metadata service with both `http` and `https` protocols at the same time.
+Certain properties might be required in the following scenarios:

-If you are using the IBM Cloud CLI Virtual Server Instance for VPC compute resource identity login method, or the IBM Cloud SDK with [VPC Instance Authentication](https://github.com/IBM/ibm-cloud-sdk-common#authentication){: external} inside an instance with secure access to the instance metadata service enabled, certain properties might be required.
-For more information, see [Logging in as a Virtual Server Instance Compute Resource Identity](/docs/cli?topic=cli-vsi-cri-login), and [IBM Cloud Go SDK](https://github.com/IBM/go-sdk-core/blob/main/Authentication.md#vpc-instance-authentication){: external}
+- You are using the IBM Cloud CLI Virtual Server Instance for VPC compute resource identity login method.
+For more information, see [Logging in as a Virtual Server Instance Compute Resource Identity](/docs/cli?topic=cli-vsi-cri-login).
+- You are using the IBM Cloud SDK with [VPC Instance Authentication](https://github.com/IBM/ibm-cloud-sdk-common#authentication){: external} inside an instance with secure access to the instance metadata service enabled.
+For more information, see [IBM Cloud Go SDK](https://github.com/IBM/go-sdk-core/blob/main/Authentication.md#vpc-instance-authentication){: external}.
-{: important}

 #### Enable secure access with the API when you provision an instance
 {: #secure-access-api-provision}
 {: api}

-To enable secure access with the API when you provision an instance with the [POST /instances method](/apidocs/vpc/latest#create-instance), input a value for the `protocol` sub property of the `Metadata service` property for your instance.
-For secure access input `https`.
+To enable secure access, when you provision an instance with the [POST /instances](/apidocs/vpc/latest#create-instance) method, specify a value for the `metadata_service.protocol` property for your instance.
+For secure access specify `https`.
 The default setting is unencrypted `http`.

 #### Enable secure access with the API on an existing instance
 {: #secure-access-api-existing}
 {: api}

-To enable secure access with the API on an existing instance, use the [PATCH /instances/{id}](/apidocs/vpc/latest#update-instance) method to update the instance. input a value for the `protocol` sub property of the `Metadata service` property for your instance.
-For secure access input `https`.
+To enable secure access on an existing instance, use the [PATCH /instances/{id}](/apidocs/vpc/latest#update-instance) method to update the instance.
+Specify a value for the `metadata_service.protocol` property for your instance.
+For secure access specify `https`.
 The default setting is unencrypted `http`.

 ### Set the metadata hop limit with the API
 {: #set-hop-limit-api}
 {: api}

-You can set the hop limit for IP response packets from the metadata service.
+You can set the hop limit for IP response packets from the metadata service using the `metadata_service.response_hop_limit` property

-To set the hop limit by using the CLI, input a value for the `Response hop limit` property of the `Metadata service` property for your instance.
-The hop limit can be any value from 1 to 64.
+This property applies only when the metadata service is enabled by setting `metadata_service.enabled` to `true`.
+The default is `false`.

 ### Set the metadata hop limit when you provision an instance
 {: #set-hop-limit-api-when-provisioning}
 {: api}

-To set the response with the API when you provision an instance with the [POST /instances method](/apidocs/vpc/latest#create-instance), use the `response_hop_limit` property to specify either `http` or `https`  communication. `http` is the default setting.
+To set the response when you provision an instance, call the [POST /instances method](/apidocs/vpc/latest#create-instance) method, and specify the `metadata_service.response_hop_limit` property value between `1` (default) and `64`.

+This property applies only when the metadata service is enabled by setting `metadata_service.enabled` to `true`.
+The default is `false`.

 ### Set the metadata hop limit on an existing instance
 {: #set-hop-limit-api-on-existing-instance}
 {: api}

-To set the response hop limit with the API on an existing instance, use the [PATCH /instances/{id}](/apidocs/vpc/latest#update-instance) method to update the instance.
-When you update the instance, use the `response_hop_limit` property to specify either `http` or `https`  communication. `http` is the default setting.
+To set the response hop limit on an existing instance, call the [PATCH /instances/{id}](/apidocs/vpc/latest#update-instance) method, and specify the `metadata_service.response_hop_limit` property value between `1` (default) and `64`.

 ## Activity Tracker events for instance metadata
 {: #imd-at-events}